- Join a food tour through the bustling markets in Old Delhi

 After exploring the historic UNESCO World Heritage-listed fort and palace complex, return to the city and visit the current residence of the Jaipur royal family, the City Palace, before heading to Jantar Mantar, an early 18th-century astronomical observatory built by Jai Singh II.

 In the afternoon, meet some local female artisans from Jaipur who practice the art of block printing—one of the oldest printing techniques in India.
 Try your hand at making your own handkerchiefs from Rajasthani woodblocks.
-While you work, chat with the women and learn more about their lives and what it's like to live in Jaipur as well as asking them any questions you have about their craft and entrepreneurial skills.
+While you work, chat with the women and learn more about their lives and what it's like to live in Jaipur, as well as ask them any questions you have about their craft and entrepreneurial skills.

-Day 7: Jaipur to Delhi
+Day 7: Transfer to Delhi

 After a leisurely breakfast, say goodbye to the beautiful Pink City and make your way through the beautiful Rajasthani landscapes back to the hustle and bustle of the capital city, Delhi.

 The journey should take around five or six hours.
 You should arrive in the early afternoon.
-The rest of the day is yours to relax, wander around and go exploring, do some last-minute shopping for souvenirs or feast on delicious food and chai (tea) before saying goodbye to India and beginning your onward journey in the morning.
+The rest of the day is yours to relax, wander around and go exploring, do some last-minute shopping for souvenirs, or feast on delicious food and chai (tea) before saying goodbye to India and beginning your onward journey in the morning.

-Day 8: Departure from Delhi
+Day 8: Depart Delhi

-It's the final day of your tour and it's time to say goodbye.
+It's the final day of your tour, and it's time to say goodbye.
 Enjoy the last glimpses of India as we drive from the city to the airport, armed with pockets full of memories and cameras full of photographs of all the magical places we've been.